tchang1997/tchang1997.github.io/_pages/about.md

 Recent News
 ======
+* **[05/23/2023]** I recently contributed to a STAT news article about large language models in healthcare: ["What does generative AI mean for healthcare?"](https://www.statnews.com/2023/05/23/chatgpt-generative-ai-research-medicine-health/)
+* **[04/09/2023]** I will be serving as the [CSEG](https://cseg-michigan.github.io/) University Relations chair.
+Excited for this opportunity to serve my grad student community and work with the department!
 * **[10/20/2022]** I sat down with [Rackham Graduate School](https://rackham.umich.edu/discover-rackham/) to talk about my research in machine learning for healthcare, and the direction of machine learning for healthcare in general.
 Check out my [interview here](https://rackham.umich.edu/discover-rackham/healthcareai/)!
-* **[10/01/2022]** I have completed my preliminary exam, and will advance to PhD candidacy next semester!
-* **[08/01/2022]** Excited to announce that I will be presenting my work on **disparate censorship and undertesting,** a real-world source of bias with potential to cause harm in clinical machine learning.
-To find out what it is and what we can do about it, check out [our paper](https://arxiv.org/abs/2208.01127).

 Publications
 ======